life-and-dev/son/son-of-god.draft.md

 - Adam: Created from dust → called "son of God"
 - Jesus: Created in Mary's womb → called "**the** Son of God"
 - Holy Spirit impregnated Mary → God is the biological Father
-- Jesus' sinlessness → establishes legal position as worthy heir
+- Jesus' sinlessness → establishes legal position as THE worthy heir and Lord

 The concept of incarnation introduces unnecessary complexity.
-It is simpler and more consistent with Scripture to understand that God **created** Jesus through the Holy Spirit, making Him the biological Son of God and, through His sinlessness, the **legal heir** of all things.
+It is simpler and more consistent with Scripture to understand that God **created** Jesus through the Holy Spirit, making Him the biological Son of God and, through His sinlessness, **THE heir appointed to rule** over all things.

+## Your Response

+You have seen the evidence.
+God Himself declared at Jesus' baptism and transfiguration, "This is My beloved Son."
+Jesus prayed to His Father publicly, demonstrating they are distinct beings.
+Demons who knew spiritual truth firsthand called Him "Son of God," never "God Himself."
+The apostles testified consistently that Jesus is the Son **of** God, not "God the Son."

+The question before you is not academic.
+It is personal.
+For centuries, church tradition has taught the [Trinity](trinity.md) doctrine.
+Councils formulated creeds to explain this concept.
+But did these creeds come from Scripture itself, or from human attempts to systematize theology?

+You cannot claim to follow Scripture alone while accepting doctrines that Scripture never teaches.
+If the phrase "God the Son" appears nowhere in your Bible, why do you confess it?
+If Jesus consistently called God His Father and prayed to Him as a distinct being, why do you insist they are the same?

+This is not merely about theology.
+This is about truth.
+This is about whom you worship and how you understand the gospel.
+If Jesus is "the Son of God" because of His legal position as THE heir appointed by God to rule, then salvation comes through believing in the one whom the Father sent.
+If Jesus is "God the Son" who incarnated, we must ask: Does this teaching come from the Bible, or from later theological development?

+Instead of calling Jesus, "God the Son", the apostle John wrote his gospel "so that you may believe that Jesus is the Christ, the Son **of** God, and that by believing you may have life in his name" (John 20:31).

+**Will you believe what the Bible actually says?
+Or will you continue to accept what men have told you it means?**